 Women In Animation - WIA is currently the only organization dedicated to advancing women in the field of animation.

-Women In Entertainment - launched in 2015 to bring together forward-thinkers from all areas of the entertainment industry to explore a variety of topics that greatly impact women: from human rights and women’s leadership, to storytelling across platforms and empowering the next generation of women to emerge as creative powerhouses.
+Women In Entertainment - launched in 2015 to bring together forward-thinkers from all areas of the entertainment industry to explore a variety of topics that greatly impact women: from human rights and women’s leadership to storytelling across platforms and empowering the next generation of women to emerge as creative powerhouses.

 Women In Media - Women In Media promotes gender balance in the film and entertainment industries through networking, professional development, and advocacy for women, women-identifying, and gender-nonconforming filmmakers who work above and below the line and the people who love to collaborate with them.

-Please note that this page is under construction and we are trying to add new resources each week so be sure to check back and please let us know if you know of resources we should be including by e-mailing them to email@example.com.
+Please note that this page is under construction and we are trying to add new resources each week so be sure to check back and please let us know if you know of resources we should be including by emailing them to firstname.lastname@example.org.